3 Mistakes Vets Make With Their GI Bill

 You don’t need to!
-All branches have some sort of tuition assistance while you are on active duty, and that assistance won’t dip into your GI Bill allowance down the road.
+All branches have some sort of tuition assistance (TA) while you are on active duty, and that assistance won’t dip into your GI Bill allowance down the road.

 By using your GI Bill while active duty you are missing out on financial incentives.
 However, there are programs in place to help you get your degree while on active duty.
 Take advantage!

 Finding the right school for your needs is far more important that starting your degree program in a hurry.

 It takes time to reflect on what kinds of resources you need, whether that be an SVA Chapter for support, an on-campus Veteran Center, acceptance of DSST exams or ACE credit, or participation in the Yellow Ribbon Program.

 Reaching out to admissions counselors to get these answers before you go any further is critical.

-Instead of begin wooed by their degree programs, you first need to know if the basic support for student veterans is there.
+Instead of being wooed by their degree programs, you first need to know if the basic support for student veterans is there.

 (Featured Image Courtesy: USC Veterans Resource Center)